8 Owlet Monitor Alternatives: Best Baby Camera Monitor Options for Every Budget

 Sense-U

-This has a portable clip that can easily attach to your baby’s swaddles, sleep bag, onesie, etc. It monitors your baby’s breathing with an audible alarm for no breathing movement and fast breathing movements from your smartphone.
+This has a portable clip that can easily attach to your baby’s swaddles, sleep bag, onesie, etc. It monitors your baby’s breathing with an audible alarm for no breathing and fast breathing on your smartphone.
+It tracks body temperature, breaths per minute, and sleep quality.

 It also notifies you when your baby is stomach sleeping.
-As an added touch it can help protect your baby from overheating and getting cold that will inform you of the temperature in your baby’s room.
+As an added touch, it can help protect your baby from overheating and cold, and it will alert you to the temperature in your baby’s room.

 There is a 30- Day Money Back Guarantee, it uses Bluetooth Low Energy technology which has almost ZERO radiation.
 You can download the free app and there is no monthly charges to use.